-“Jeffing” has been the talk of the Run Mummy Run facebook group.
-The abbreviation was coined by our members earlier this year to describe the Jeff Galloway Run Walk Method.
+“Jeffing” has been the talk of the Run Mummy Run Facebook group for years now.
+The abbreviation was coined by our members to describe the Jeff Galloway Run Walk Method.
 As more and more RMRs started posting about their successful runs using the Run Walk method it prompted a flurry of posts asking “What is Jeffing”?

 The Jeff Galloway Method